-Oral health is not only restricted to gums but to your teeth as well.
+Oral health is not only restricted to teeth but to your gums as well.
 The health of your gums play a crucial role in maintaining your overall oral health.
 Many factors affect gum health, and when not addressed at the right time, you may fall prey to gum or periodontal diseases.
 We may suggest periodontal therapy to treat such problems.

 Periodontal therapy is a non-surgical treatment for gum diseases.
-The goal of this treatment is to control and manage your gum disease without approaching any form of surgery.
-You may restore your gum health and keep tooth loss at bay by opting for the treatment.
+The goal of this treatment is to control and manage your gum disease without surgical intervention.
+You may restore your gum health and keep tooth loss at bay with this treatment.

 What Causes Periodontal Diseases?

 - Hormonal changes such as menopause, pregnancy, etc.